Williamina Fleming

-(15 May 1857 – 21 May 1911) was a Scottish-American astronomer.
-She was a single mother, hired by the director of the Harvard College Observatory to help in the photographic classification of stellar spectra.
-She helped develop a common designation system for stars and cataloged more than ten thousand stars, 59 gaseous nebulae, over 310 variable stars, and 10 novae and other astronomical phenomena.
-Among several career achievements that advanced astronomy, Fleming is noted for her discovery of the Horsehead Nebula in 1888.
+Williamina Paton Stevens Fleming (15 May 1857 – 21 May 1911) was a Scottish astronomer.
+At the Harvard College Observatory, she contributed to the photographic classification of stellar spectra, helping to develop a common designation system for stars.
+Fleming cataloged more than ten thousand stars, 59 gaseous nebulae, over 310 variable stars, and 10 novae, among other astronomical phenomena.
+She is credited with the discovery of the Horsehead Nebula in 1888, and she was a vocal supporter of women's representation in her field.